nathan-osman/go-simpleacme/README.md

 - `account.key` the account key, which can be reused
 - `test.key` the private key for the certificate
 - `test.crt` the certificate bundle for the domain names

+### Advanced Usage

+go-simpleacme also provides a certificate manager:

+    import (
+        "context"

+        "github.com/nathan-osman/go-simpleacme/manager"
+    )

+    ctx := context.TODO()

+    // Create a certificate manager that will store all keys
+    // and certificates in /etc/certs
+    m, err := simpleacme.New(ctx, ":http", "/etc/certs", nil)
+    if err != nil {
+        // handle error
+    }
+    defer m.Close()

+    // Add a couple of domain names to the manager m.Add(ctx, "example.com", "example.org")

+The manager will automatically obtain TLS certificates for the two domain names (combining them into a single certificate to reduce ACME requests).
+When the certificates are about to expire, they will be automatically renewed.